The Truth About Constructivist Math

 Oil, NASA, NIH, Texas Instruments, The Travelers, and The

 Executive Office of the President of the United States.

 embarked on a

-service endeavor to help parents besieged with new "math"
+service endeavor to help parents besieged with constructivist math programs.

 State of State Math Standards 2005

 Quirk.
 You may sell copies to recover printing costs, but not